-Anyone who spends time in weigh-loss forums will be aware that rapid weight-loss is no friend of the gout sufferer.
-If you know of more specific scientific studies, or personal examples, please share them in the gout diet forum.
+Anyone who spends time in weight-loss forums will be aware that rapid weight-loss is no friend of the gout sufferer.

-Whereas starvation is likely to raise uric acid levels due to purines from increased cell death, the situation with gorging is less clear.
+Starvation is likely to raise uric acid levels due to purines from increased cell death.
+But the situation with gorging (binge-eating) is less clear.

 The studies of purine metabolism show that purines from food will raise uric acid in the blood.
-However, we also know that some foods, e,g, skim milk, will cause uric acid to fall.
-Therefore excessive eating, also called gorging or binge-eating or overeating, may or may not raise uric acid directly, as it depends what you eat.
+However, we also know that some foods, e.g. skim milk, will cause uric acid to fall.
+Therefore, excessive eating also called gorging or binge-eating or overeating, may or may not raise uric acid directly, as it depends on what you eat.
 Clearly, if you eat items from the purine rich food chart, then the more you eat, the more you can expect uric acid to rise.

 Clearly, there is more to gout diet than just what you eat, or what you avoid.
 How you eat also affects the causes of gout.

-One study, Effect of nibbling versus gorging on cardiovascular risk factors: serum uric acid and blood lipids, compares uric acid in the blood after eating the sane food as three meals or seventeen snacks.
-I cannot agree with the description of three meals a day as “gorging” but the principle of spreading food consumption is valid.
-As this report concludes:
+One study, Effect of nibbling versus gorging on cardiovascular risk factors: serum uric acid and blood lipids, compares uric acid in the blood after eating the same food as three meals or seventeen snacks.
+This report concludes:

 concentration of uric acid was significantly lower during the nibbling period as compared with the three-meal period